gulp-sourcemaps/gulp-sourcemaps/README.md

 ### Debugging

-All debugging output relys on [visionmedia/debug](https://github.com/visionmedia/debug).
-Fllow the directions to set the environment variable ``$DEBUG`.
+All debugging output relies on [visionmedia/debug](https://github.com/visionmedia/debug).
+Follow the directions to set the environment variable `$DEBUG`.

 For a few examples of debug you could use: